Hengle/Nexus-Security.github.io/content/posts/2016-09-09-quickpic-photo-gallery-with-google.md

 QuickPic Photo Gallery with Google Drive Support 7.9 APK For Android

 Fast, light and modern!
 Loved by over 10 million users, with an overall rating of 4.6, QuickPic is ideally the best alternative gallery app designed for managing your beloved photos.
-Itâs significantly smaller than other gallery apps, but packs more power than any of them.
+Its significantly smaller than other gallery apps, but packs more power than any of them.
 **Characteristics:**
 \* Material Design: Colorful themes and modern design, transparent layered and immersive user interface.
 \* Fast: Quick app launching, view thousands of your photos instantly.
 QuickPic's smooth user experience is optimized for large screens and multiple finger gestures, and contains no ads or extra permissions.